-- j) allocate road space and provide high level of priority on existing or proposed routes; - k) ensure good access to and within areas served by networks; - I) ensure that all parts of the network can be used safely, easily and with dignity by all; - m) ensure direct, secure, accessible and pleasant walking routes to stops; - n) ensure standing, garaging and drivers' facilities are provided where needed; - o) improve interchange between different modes of transport;
+- j. allocate road space and provide high level of priority on existing or proposed routes; - k. ensure good access to public transport networks; - I. ensure that all parts of the network can be used safely, easily and with dignity by all; - m. ensure direct, safe, accessible and pleasant walking routes to stops; - n. ensure standing, garaging and drivers' facilities are provided where needed; - o. improve interchange between different modes of transport;